I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfinterrupt/nf-wdfinterrupt-wdfinterruptsetpolicy.md

 For more information about registry values and INF sections that specify an interrupt's priority, processor affinity, and affinity policy, see <a href="https://msdn.microsoft.com/e36a52d0-3a94-4017-b4a1-0b41f737523c">Interrupt Affinity and Priority</a>.

-If a driver calls <b>WdfInterruptSetPolicy</b>, it typically does so in its <a href="..\wdfdriver\nc-wdfdriver-evt_wdf_driver_device_add.md">EvtDriverDeviceAdd</a> callback function, after calling <a href="wdf.wdfinterruptcreate">WdfInterruptCreate</a>.
+If a driver calls <b>WdfInterruptSetPolicy</b>, it typically does so in its <a href="..\wdfdriver\nc-wdfdriver-evt_wdf_driver_device_add.md">EvtDriverDeviceAdd</a> callback function, after calling <a href="..\wdfinterrupt\nf-wdfinterrupt-wdfinterruptcreate.md">WdfInterruptCreate</a>.

-If your driver creates interrupts in <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_prepare_hardware.md">EvtDevicePrepareHardware</a>, do not use <b>WdfInterruptSetPolicy</b> or <a href="wdf.wdfinterruptsetextendedpolicy">WdfInterruptSetExtendedPolicy</a>.
-Instead, apply policy in <a href="wdf.evtdevicefilteraddresourcerequirements">EvtDeviceFilterAddResourceRequirements</a>, by directly manipulating the interrupt resource requirement that this callback function receives in its <i>IoResourceRequirementsList</i> parameter.
+If your driver creates interrupts in <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_prepare_hardware.md">EvtDevicePrepareHardware</a>, do not use <b>WdfInterruptSetPolicy</b> or <a href="..\wdfinterrupt\nf-wdfinterrupt-wdfinterruptsetextendedpolicy.md">WdfInterruptSetExtendedPolicy</a>.
+Instead, apply policy in <a href="https://msdn.microsoft.com/7d9b38b5-989d-45a3-8771-57a8d1f98725">EvtDeviceFilterAddResourceRequirements</a>, by directly manipulating the interrupt resource requirement that this callback function receives in its <i>IoResourceRequirementsList</i> parameter.

-For more information about handling interrupts in framework-based drivers, see <a href="wdf.handling_hardware_interrupts">Handling Hardware Interrupts</a>.
+For more information about handling interrupts in framework-based drivers, see <a href="https://msdn.microsoft.com/08460510-6e5f-4c02-8086-9caa9b4b4c2d">Handling Hardware Interrupts</a>.

 The following code example assigns a device interrupt to processor 0, with normal priority.